 - Communication during a raid is to be respectful and polite

-- No raid member should be picked on about performance however it’s their responsibility to work hard and learn from mistakes
+- No raid member should be picked on directly about performance however it’s their responsibility to work hard and learn from mistakes

 - Feedback about raiders go directly to the raid leader

-- Feedback about a raid leader should go directly to an officer.
+- Feedback about a raid leader should go directly to the Current Content Officer.
 If the raid leader is an officer then another officer or the GM is an option.

 - War Machine will not kick a raider for being under-geared for a boss however the expectation is that the raider will be aware enough to ask to be replaced

 - The raid location chosen for the night is final

 - Raid leaders will communicate with respect to their raiders

 - Feedback will be taken on board in all cases but a raid leader’s decision is final